tvheadend/tvheadend/docs/property/cache_scheme.md

 :

 Whenever you read or write data to the filesystems, the information is kept (cached) in memory for a while.
-This means that regularly-access files are available quickly without going back to the disc; it also means that there’s a disconnect when writing between the write request (from the application) and the actual write itself (to the disc/storage)
+This means that regularly-accessed files are available quickly without going back to the disc; it also means that there’s a disconnect when writing between the write request (from the application) and the actual write itself (to the disc/storage)